surgeventures/new_relic_addons/README.md

 - `NewRelicAddons.Decorators` - provides stackable function decoration solution based on battle-proven `Decorator` library, with sane defaults and more configurability

+## Usage

+The docs can be found at [https://hexdocs.pm/new_relic_addons](https://hexdocs.pm/new_relic_addons).

+They include usage information and examples for all available features.

 ## Example

 Sample Phoenix + Ecto application may be found in